Do I Need Plant Watering Globes?

 - Using your finger, make a small hole at an angle in the soil or your plant container.
-This hole will minimize the amount of soil that gets inside the stem.
+This hole will minimize the amount of soil that gets inside the long neck.

 - When you see the globe is empty, take it out of the soil or container.
-You need to do periodic cleaning you do this by cleaning the soil out of the stem using a toothpick then fill it with water and place it back again.
+You need to do periodic cleaning you do this by cleaning the soil out of the stem using a toothpick or narrow pipe cleaner then fill it with water and place it back again.
 You can also use baking soda on the globe then add some lemon juice.

 Do I Still Need To Water My Plants Even If I’m Using A Plant Watering Globe?